 The SCIRF is attached to MUSC for administrative purposes.
 Since inception, the SCIRF has had a part time administrator, scientific director and associate scientific director.
-Beginning in 2014 the SCIRF decided to replace the part time administrator with a full time Executive Director.
-Catherine Leigh Graham transitioned from the BOD to Executive Director in January 2014.
-Dr. James Krause was appointed as Scientific Director in 2003 and has served continuously for the past 11 years.
-Dr. Naren Banik was appointed as Associate Scientific Director in 2008 and has served continuously for the past 6 years.
-The Scientific Directors are involved in all aspects of all research development and implementation including setting goals, developing project invitations to meet goals, and making recommendations based on their reviews to the SCIRF BOD of all such projects received.
+In 2014 the SCIRF decided to hire a full time Executive Director.
+Ms. Catherine Leigh Graham transitioned from the Board of Directors to Executive Director in January 2014.
+Dr. James Krause was appointed as Scientific Director in 2003 and has served continuously for the past 15 years.
+Dr. Naren Banik was appointed as Associate Scientific Director in 2008 and has served continuously for the past 10 years.
+The Scientific Directors are involved in all aspects of all research development and implementation including setting goals, developing project invitations to meet goals, and making recommendations based on their reviews to the SCIRF Board of Directors of all such projects received.

 - Advance knowledge of SCI repair and regeneration within the South Carolina research community by encouraging physicians and scientists to apply expertise to the SCI field.

 - Foster collaborative interdisciplinary approaches to SCI research among South Carolina hospitals, rehabilitative centers, research universities, and interested organizations.